UNESCO World Heritage Site is located in the province of the same name in the Val di Noto and is characterized by the deep gorges of the Monti Iblei

 Modica, Ragusa

-Luxury villa with pool near Marina di Ragusa in the south of Sicily
+Luxurious villa with private pool near Marina di Ragusa in the south of Sicily

 Marina di Ragusa, Ragusa